rage/programming-23/data/part-12/2-generators.md

 Please write a function named `word_generator(characters: str, length: int, amount: int)` which returns a new generator for generating random words based on the parameters given.

-A random word is generated by selecting from the collection `characters` as many letters as indicated by `length`.
-The same character can appear many times in a word.
+A random word is generated by selecting from the string named `characters` as many characters as is indicated by the argument `length`.
+The same character can appear many times in a random word.

-The generator returns as many words as specified by `amount` before terminating.
+The generator returns as many words as specified by the argument `amount` before terminating.

-An example run of a word generator:
+An example run of the word generator:

 ```python
 wordgen = word_generator("abcdefg", 3, 5)